luluzhou1/alinush.github.io/_posts/refs.md

 [^ABCplus11]: **Computing on Authenticated Data**, by Jae Hyun Ahn and Dan Boneh and Jan Camenisch and Susan Hohenberger and abhi shelat and Brent Waters, *in Cryptology ePrint Archive, Report 2011/096*, 2011, [[URL]](https://eprint.iacr.org/2011/096)

+[^ABM21]: **The Cryptographic Complexity of Anonymous Coins: A Systematic Exploration**, by Niluka Amarasinghe and Xavier Boyen and Matthew McKague, *in Cryptology ePrint Archive, Report 2021/036*, 2021, [[URL]](https://eprint.iacr.org/2021/036)

-[^ACDplus19]: **Privacy-preserving auditable token payments in a permissioned blockchain system**, by Elli Androulaki and Jan Camenisch and Angelo De Caro and Maria Dubovitskaya and Kaoutar Elkhiyaoui and Bjoern Tackmann, *in Cryptology ePrint Archive, Report 2019/1058*, 2019, [[URL]](https://eprint.iacr.org/2019/1058)
+[^ACDplus19e]: **Privacy-preserving auditable token payments in a permissioned blockchain system**, by Elli Androulaki and Jan Camenisch and Angelo De Caro and Maria Dubovitskaya and Kaoutar Elkhiyaoui and Bjoern Tackmann, *in Cryptology ePrint Archive, Report 2019/1058*, 2019, [[URL]](https://eprint.iacr.org/2019/1058)

 [^ACDD19]: **On the Impossibility of Structure-Preserving Deterministic Primitives**, by Abe, Masayuki and Camenisch, Jan and Dowsley, Rafael and Dubovitskaya, Maria, *in Journal of Cryptology*, 2019, [[URL]](https://doi.org/10.1007/s00145-018-9292-1)